jrkerns/pylinac/docs/source/helios.rst

         * ``std``: Average standard deviation across all slices.

+.. _helios-algorithm:

 Algorithm
 ---------

-The Helios analysis is based on the Technical Reference Manual.
+The Helios analysis is based on the GE Technical Reference Manual.

 Analysis
 ^^^^^^^^